Dr. Shannon Scott, Principal Investigator

 Byunghoon (Tony) Ahn, Research Assistant

-Little known fact: My first vivid memory of trying to learn English was through playing StarCraft when I was probably about six
+Little known fact: My first vivid memory of trying to learn English was through playing StarCraft when I was about six

 Lauren Albrecht, BEd, MEd, PhD Student